 Here's a few reasons.

-I don't want to give your clients work (i.e. ideas, hooks, processes) for free, without an opportunity to use them as tools to sell my services.
+I don't want to give new clients work (i.e. ideas, hooks, processes) for free, without an opportunity to use them as tools to sell my services.

 I'm happy to share ideas and hooks and samples that I come up with during the conversation, but otherwise, nope.
 Not doing that.